 - A small back pack to carry your packed lunch and water.

-- The fact that Mount Bisoke slopes harbour Mountain Gorillas, please do not sign up for the hike in anticipation of finding the Gorillas.
+- The fact that Mount Bisoke slopes harbor Mountain Gorillas, please do not sign up for the hike in anticipation of finding the Gorillas.
 You can only bump into them by chance and it is very rare.

 - Be aware of the heavy deployment at/around the park.
 Also you will be accompanied by some armed park rangers during the hike.
 These are for protection incase you come across poachers, the aggressive wild animals like buffaloes, elephants and wild Gorillas.

 - Jungle Escape Africa can arrange your Bisoke hiking trip and it can be a 1 day, 2 day, 3 day or even longer.
-You can combine Bisoke hike with Gorilla trekking in Volcanoes Park of Rwanda or in Uganda’s Bwindi Impenetrable Forest Park.
+You can combine Hiking Mount Bisoke with Gorilla trekking in Volcanoes Park of Rwanda or in Uganda’s Bwindi Impenetrable Forest Park.
 Suggesting Bwindi for Gorilla trekking is because permits are cheaper in Uganda than in Rwanda so we can design an itinerary starting in Rwanda for the Bisoke hike, cross over to Uganda for the Gorilla trek and return to Rwanda.
 This can be a 3 or 4 day trip.

 - Although Bisoke hike can be done throughout the year, the best time would have been the dry season (January to March and July to mid October) when the trails are relatively drier.